 - Career exploration days: conduct school visits to emulate a “day in the life” of a teacher and give a school tour

 A second entry-point would be the education departments at these universities.
 These Departments work closely with students throughout the duration of their programs.
 However, it is usually very difficult to connect with the students directly, so you will need a point person at these Departments.
 Directors of Field Placement are good options because they are usually the professors with the last touchpoint with students before graduation, and work directly with certified teachers and teachers that are well into the certification process.
 Deans of Education are also great options because they have the trust of the students and professors, work with students across all education disciplines, and are usually the point person to help with on-campus events directed at education students.

 Building partnerships is resource-intensive and takes time.
 However, partnerships are a critical asset for your school to access and hire quality, new teachers.
 If you don’t have the resources or need to shortcut the process, consider becoming a Selected School Partner — you get instant access to our network!
-We have strong relationships with more than 10 graduate schools of education and education associations in the Northeast and continue to build more.
-Check out our website for more information.
+We have strong relationships with more than 20 graduate schools of education and education associations in the Northeast and continue to build more.
+Visit our website to learn more.